 Unfortunately we aren't able to provide an example privacy notice.
 Its a little like asking for an example tax return as privacy notices are intended to reflect the way you use personal information and this varies even between therapists.
 We have retained a lawyer to help us write our own but that wouldn't be suitable for you.
 That isn't cheap of course but your professional association should be able to give some guidance for someone in your particular area of work.

-It is not clear to us that there is a strict requirement that an enquirer positively confirms they have read a notice but it should be fairly visible.
-We will be adding a link to your standard Privacy Notice in the footer of your website, however to be more cautious you could modify all your email links to be links to your Email Contact Form as that is being updated as explained above.
+Unless you intend to use emails for marketing it is not clear to us that there is a strict requirement that an enquirer positively confirms they have read a notice thought it should still be fairly visible.
+Once your Privacy Notice is activated links will be automatically added to it from your website footer, however to be more cautious you could modify all your email links to be links to your Email Contact Form.

 A standard email contact form only captures an enquirer's name and email address along with IP address of the computer used to make the request.
 No cookies are captured.

 If you have added this yourself you will need to contact the supplier of the mailing list service and ask them.
 Any reputable service will have made arrangements for GDPR so they may automatically update their plugins with the necessary changes or provide options for you to update the plugin according to the way you will use the data.
 If you have had assistance from a WebHealer business partner to add the mailing list feature you should contact the business partner for assistance in updating it as required.